Foxandxss/angular-tips/source/_posts/2013-08-08-removing-the-unneeded-watches.markdown

 The `$watch` function itself returns a function which will unbind the `$watch` when called.
 So, when the `$watch` is no longer needed, we simply call the function returned by `$watch`.

-How can this be useful for bigger applications with hundreds to thousands of `$watch`s?
+How can this be useful for bigger applications with hundreds to thousands of `$watch`?

 ## A page made with static data